 - Use strong language with a firm tone.
 Also, make sure that you stay respectful.
 Your complaint letter should not ruin your relationship with the management of the building.

 Explain your problem in the letter in detail.
 However, unnecessarily long information should be avoided.
-Since the management of the company is responsible for providing maintenance and repairing services to tenants, you can directly ask the management to investigate the matter.
+Since the management of the company is responsible for providing maintenance and repair services to tenants, you can directly ask the management to investigate the matter.

-I am a resident of the flat number 1 for last two years.
-The sink of my kitchen is getting very old.
+I am a resident of flat number 1 for the last two years.
+The sink in my kitchen is getting very old.
 The fittings and fixtures need repairs.
 The main pipe has broken down due to which, whenever I do my dishes, the water gets stuck in the sink for hours.
 I have tried cleaning chemicals to open the drain, but no luck yet.
 This leaves the water in the sink for hours to drain and the water spills around the kitchen making it very dangerous as anyone can slip on the floor.